seattle-javascript-401d25/28-routing-and-testing-notes-app/README.md

   * Submit a link to your pull request on canvas
   * Set up Travis CI and update your repo to utilize the [Travis CI Github app](https://github.com/marketplace/travis-ci). *Use the free instsallation.*
   * Submit a question, observation, and how long you spent on Canvas
-  * DO NOT reuse the same exact SCSS partials and variables in lecture code.
+  * DO NOT reuse the same exact SCSS styling as lecture code.
 Change colors, sizes, and fonts around and find your own branding. **AUTOMATIC 0's will be given for using the same SCSS as lecture code**.

 ## Requirements
 #### Configuration